La-MYNE/Website/content/agenda/aperoprojet.en.md

 recurrent: "Yes"
 link: " "
 featured: "yes"
-description: "Meet the people behind the projects and la MYNE community every last mondays of the month.
-An opportunity to get together around a drink, share and follow-up on the projects' evolution."
+description: "Meet the people behind the projects and la MYNE community every first friday of the month.
+An opportunity to get together around a drink, share and follow-up on the projects' progress."
 section: "agenda"
 ---